Locally Trusted Kitchen Renovation Contractor in Salem, OR — Owner-Run, Honest Estimates & Built to Last

 STEP 03

-Cabinet installation completed first.
-Countertops templated and fabricated — quartz, granite, or solid surface.
-Backsplash tile installed to final specification.
+Cabinet installation.
+Countertop template and fabrication — quartz, granite, or solid surface.
+Backsplash tile.
+All to VResh standard.

 What Salem Kitchen Contractors Get Wrong